Handbuilding Workshop (2 HOURS) SUMMER

 This variant is currently sold out

-This workshop is a great introduction to working with clay using handbuilding techniques, and you will be amazed at what you can make during this half-day class.
+This workshop is a great introduction to working with clay using handbuilding techniques, and you will be amazed at the skills you will learn, and what you can make during this half-day class.

 Before ceramicists invented the wheel, handbuilding was the only way they could create functional and artistic ceramic forms.
 The oldest known ceramic artifact was handbuilt and is dated as early as 28,000 BC.

 Handbuilding is a pottery technique that allows you to create forms with clay, without using a throwing wheel.
 All you need to get started is clay, tools, your hands and enthusiasm.
-We’ll supply the clay and tools – you bring your hands and enthusiasm!
+We’ll supply the clay and tools, and our expert teacher to guide and teach you - and you bring your hands and enthusiasm!

 You may take as many of your pots home with you as you like (please note the pots will airdry over a few days and may then be used for display - they will not be glazed or watertight).
 Please bring small boxes (like Tupperware or cardboard) to bring your creations home with you.

-Materials: We'll provide all the materials you'll need.
+Materials: We'll provide all the materials you'll need, but please bring your own apron and towel so as not to get your clothes wet with clay.
 All you need to do is pick a date that suits you and look forward to getting started working with clay.

 Where and What Time: This workshop in our light-filled Arran Street East studio in the heart of the Dublin Fruit and Vegetable Markets area.
 Eircode: D07 W226 google map.